 It’s really important to note that traditional data warehouse vendors are recognizing the competition from new data warehouse solutions in the cloud—from publicly traded companies such as Amazon and Google, to innovators like Panoply.
 Cloud-based data warehouses introduce better ways to extract information from data and analyze it.
 They make data warehousing accessible and effective not only for large and well-funded enterprises, but also small and medium businesses.Instead of spending months and millions of dollars to set up a monolithic Enterprise Data Warehouse, it is now possible to set up a cloud-based data warehouse in days, starting from a few hundred dollars per month in managed services and cloud-based storage.

 Furthermore, new technology is helping users find better ways to derive real value out from data by making it easier to:

 - Explore and better understand source data

 - Integrate with data visualization to enable deeper visibility into market patterns

 - Generate data models for a variety of use-cases

 Beyond anything else, working with a data warehouse gives you data agility.
 This is the ability to pivot when the market shifts and changes.
 This is absolutely key to creating competitive advantages and staying ahead.
-So, if you’re working with various data sources and are struggling to find value in that data.
-Think about how you ingest that information, and where an intelligent data warehousing solution can help.
+So, if you’re working with various data sources and are struggling to find value in that data, think about how you ingest that information, and where a data warehousing solution can help.